-The decision was taken unanimously by the technical committee of defence ministry comprising of the officials from Military Intelligence, Army, Navy, Indian Air Force and Intelligence bureau according to the Hindu.
+The decision was taken unanimously by the technical committee of defence ministry comprising of the officials from Military Intelligence, Army, Navy, Indian Air Force and Intelligence Bureau according to the Hindu.

 “The main concern was the security of sensitive defence installations.
 The Defense Ministry said it was not possible to monitor the service once it was launched and it would be detrimental to national security,” a Government Official explained.

-However, it’s not the end of the road for Street view in India as according to sources, Government is presently waiting for Geospatial Information Regulation Bill to be passed and once the bill is enacted, the Government may give a fresh thought on search engine giant’s application.
+However, it’s not the end of the road for Street view in India as according to sources, Government is presently waiting for Geospatial Information Regulation Bill to be passed and once the bill is enacted, the Government may give a fresh thought on the search engine giant’s application.